Zambozoo/Egg-Manager/README.md

 * (Optional, but useful) An implementation of enable_datapack.mcfunction similar to eggsample and eggsemplar

 I use multiple (58, one for each spawn egg) hardcoded datapacks for different crafting recipes, but those aren't necessary for all spawn egg uses.

+Every folder in the "Eggmanager Example" folder is a datapack, and should be used together.